PacktPublishing/Software-Architecture-for-Busy-Developers/README.md

-# The-Hundred-Page-Software-Architecture-Book
+# Software Architecture for Busy Developers
-The Hundred Page Software Architecture Book, published by Packt
+Software Architecture for Busy Developers, published by Packt